Note: Discontinued. See reviews of the latest models.

-The 5-inch LCD display offers generally good readibility but suffers from the same limitations as the LCD screens on other mobile electronics: it's difficult to read with polarized sunglasses and it can wash out in direct sunlight.
+The 5-inch LCD display offers generally good readibility but suffers from the same limitations as the LCD screens on other mobile electronics: it's difficult to read with polarized sunglasses and it can wash out in sunlight.
 At night it directs a significant amount of light in the driver's direction and while the intensity is 10-step adjustable, even the lowest setting may strike some as intrusive on long trips.
-This is most noticeable on the open road, where the ambient light level is very low.